 The time limit for the 50K will be 10 hours.
 That means you need to cross the finish line no later than 6pm.

 We hand time the race.
 Just make sure your bib is visible when you cross the finish line.

 There will be two drop bag locations, one at the start/finish (duh) and the other at the Nine Mile Gate aid station.
 That’s it.
 No Elephant head drop bags this year.

 For this race I ask that you leave your dogs at home.
-The reason is that you’ll be in the island backcountry.
+The reason is that you’ll be in the island backcountry and dogs are not allowed on the west side trail.
 The park has asked that I not allow dogs for this race.
 Thanks.

 Reserve a campsite if you want to camp out.
 There will be camping at the start only for volunteers.

 Here are a few of the rules.
 We’ll make up others as needed.

 - NO TRASHING THE PARK.
 If you are observed purposely dropping litter of any kind (including the little gel tab thingies), you will be removed from the race.
 Period.
 We will have trash cans setup a ways outside each refreshment stop.
 Drop your cups and gel thingies in those or carry them with you.
 They aren’t that heavy.
 This ain’t no road race and we aren’t your Mother and don’t want to sweep the course to pick up your trash.

 - Don’t cut the course.
 Of course that would be kind of difficult.
 Make sure your race number shows.